lambdaclass/lambda_little_distributed_systems_handbook/README.md

 In Raft there are two timeout settings which control elections.
 First is the *election timeout*.
 The election timeout is the amount of time a follower waits until becoming a candidate.
 The election timeout is randomized to be between 150ms and 300ms.
 After the election timeout the follower becomes a candidate and starts a new *election term*, votes for itself and sends out *Request Vote* messages to other nodes.
 If the receiving node hasn't voted yet in this term then it votes for the candidate and the node resets its election timeout.
 Once a candidate has a majority of votes it becomes a leader.
 The leader begins sending out *Append Entries* messages to its followers.
 These messages are sent in intervals specified by the *heartbeat timeout*.
 Followers then respond to each *Append Entries* message.
 This election term will continue until a follower stops receiving heartbeats and becomes a candidate.
 Requiring a majority of votes guarantees that only one leader can be elected per term.
 If two nodes become candidates at the same time then a split vote can occur.
 Let's make an example of this situation.
 Suppose a four node network, two nodes both start an election for the same term and each reaches a single follower node before the other.
 Now each candidate has 2 votes and can receive no more for this term.
 The nodes will wait for a new election and try again until one node receives a majority of votes and becomes leader.

 #### A.2.6.3 - Log Replication
 Once we have a leader elected we need to replicate all changes to our system to all nodes.
-This is done by using the same *Append Entries* message that wass used for heartbeats.
+This is done by using the same *Append Entries* message that was used for heartbeats.
 Let's walk thought the process.
 First a client sends a change to the leader.
 The change is appended to the leader's log, then the change is sent to the followers on the next heartbeat.
 An entry is committed once a majority of followers acknowledge it and a response is sent to the client.
 Raft can even stay consistent in the face of network partitions.
 Let's make an example of this situation.
 Let's say we have five nodes, three in one partitions and two in another.
 Because of our partition we now have two leader in different terms.
 If we add a client that sends a request to the two-node partition the leader of that partition cannot replicate to a majority so its log entry stays uncommitted.
 Another client sends a request to the other partition.
 This will succeed because it can replicate to a majority.
 If the partition is healed, then the two-node network will roll back their uncommitted entries and match the new leader's log.
 Now the log is consistent across the cluster.

 ### A.2.7 - (This section may not be included in the future) Distributed Systems Specification (Tla+, temporal logic and more)
 ### A.2.8 - Replication Models, Master/Follower and sharding